tonystdeng/cpp-spirograph-visualizer/README.md

 ### Application usage
 Note: all following instructions are designed for Linux systems, if you are using other systems, please compile the application yourself and only use the instructions as a reference, as the process might be similar
 - Install [SFML](https://www.sfml-dev.org) to support gui.
-- If you wants to compile the application your own, run [make.bash](make.bash) or copy the commands from the file and run them in your terminal.
+- If you want to compile the application on your own, run [make.bash](make.bash) or copy the commands from the file and run them in your terminal.
-- Run `./spirograph <input file path>` in your terminal, then expect an gui!
+- Run `./spirograph <input file path>` in your terminal, then expect a GUI!
-- In the gui, press `c` to disable rotation outline, and press `p` to pause animation.
+- In the GUI, press `c` to disable the rotation outline, and press `p` to pause the animation.

 Example sc
 | With circle outline | Without circle outline |